jasonzissman/gamification-engine/docs/api.md

 * `name`: (required) a human readable name for the goal.
 * `description`: (optional) a human readable description for the goal.
 * `points`: (optional) a numeric value that will be awarded to a user after completing the goal.
-* `targetEntityIdField`: (required) the field on inbound events that identifies the entity who is making progress towards this goal.
 * `criteria`: (required) an array of 1 or more requirements to complete this goal.
 The goal is only completed for an entity once all of this criteria are fulfilled.
+* `criteria.[].targetEntityIdField`: (required) the field on inbound events that identifies the entity who is making progress towards this criteria.
 * `criteria.[].qualifyingEvent`: (required) a JSON object describing the *bare minimum key/value pairs that must be present on an inbound event* for it to qualify towards a goal criteria.
 * `criteria.[].aggregation`: (required) a JSON object describing how to increment/count each received event towards goal completion progress.
 * `criteria.[].aggregation.type`: (required) These are two values supported today -`count` and `sum`.